HumanCellAtlas/metadata-schema/docs/committers.md

 1. *Do not merge your own PR.* This ensures that at least one other person has reviewed the suggested changes and has approved them.
     1. Exception 1: For PRs that affect documentation only, the same person can make/merge the PR if another person with commit privileges specifically approves it using the GitHub approval mechanism.
-    1. Exception 2: A reviewer can merges changes they made by running the `release_prepare.py` script.
+    1. Exception 2: The same person can make/merge PRs from _develop_ to _integration_.
 1. *Be clear and descriptive in PR comments/commits.*
     1. Refer to GitHub issues that the PR addresses by adding `Fixes #000` to at least 1 commit statement in the PR (where 000 is replaced by the actual GitHub issue number).
     1. Tag a specific person if the PR addresses their issue or if the change affects their work.